tfardet/NNGT/doc/user/install.rst

 * matplotlib_ (optional but will limit the functionalities if not present)
 * shapely_ for complex spatial embedding
-* `peewee>3` for database features
+* peewee (> 3) for database features

 .. note::
-    If they are not present on your computer, `pip` will directly try to install scipy and numpy.
+    If they are not present on your computer, :command:`pip` will directly try to install scipy and numpy.
-    However, if you want advanced network analysis features, you will have to install the graph library yourself (only `networkx` can be installed directly using `pip`)
+    However, if you want advanced network analysis features, you will have to install the graph library yourself (only `networkx` can be installed directly using :command:`pip`)

 Simple install